Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 - `P_kpuu_in_range` — posterior probability $P(k_\text{puu} \in [0.5, 1.0] \mid \text{QSAR})$ that the compound lies in the desirable range given QSAR features alone (before any physical assays).
 - `Constraint` - whether the initial belief already meets the constraint $P \geq \tau$ without any physical assays.
 - `Cost_Range` and `Unc_Range` - the cost and uncertainty ranges across the Pareto front of designs that meet the constraint.
 - `MLASP` - the Most Likely Action-Set Path or final recommendation which is constructed by majority vote over the actions (assays) recommended by the ensemble policies at each stage.
-Provided is at each uncertainty threshold, the assay/s that won the majority vote across the ensemble.
+For each uncertainty threshold we report the assay set that won the majority vote across the ensemble.

 ````@example ConditionalUncertaintyReduction
 tau_summary = []